palantir/typescript-compute-module/README.md

 // ✅ Passes type checking
 myModule.getCredential("MyApi", "MyCredential");

+// ✅ As there are no known credentials, any string can be passed to this source myModule.getCredential("AnotherApi", "AnyString");
 ```

 If not provided, getCredential will do no type validation compile-time and the instance will not validate at run-time.